huguiquan/IMB/README.md

 # IMB
-this Project is design to learn Some Program Language
+This project is designed to practice some programming languages.
+The project's website is www.imbang.top;